netd-tud/riot-exercises/09-netapi/README.md

 ```

 It will show the IPv6 address for the network interface—you might need to reset your node.
-Alternatively, you can use the `ifconfig` command in the RIOT shell.
+Alternatively, you can use the `ifconfig` shell command.

 ```
 ifconfig